TimeBandit/charity-commission-api/README.md

 **GetTrusteeAndRelatedCharities** - Retrieves a list of Trustee related charities.

-Follow the [Developer Guidlines](http://apps.charitycommission.gov.uk/Showcharity/API/SearchCharitiesV1/Docs/DevGuideHome.aspx) for more information.
+Follow the [Developer Guidelines](http://apps.charitycommission.gov.uk/Showcharity/API/SearchCharitiesV1/Docs/DevGuideHome.aspx) for more information.

-##Contributing
+## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.